tomaslin/grails-inviter/README.md

 params:

 		provider - name of the provider
+        pick - true/false if true the displayed form will be only to pick contacts (without sending invites)

 usage:

-		<iv:invitationLink provider="facebook"> This is a link to facebook </iv:invitationLink>
+		<iv:invitationLink provider="facebook"> This is a link to send invites to your facebook friends</iv:invitationLink>

+		<iv:invitationLink provider="google" pick="true"> This is a link to choose between your google contacts </iv:invitationLink>

 iv:contacts